• azerbaijan.travel

 • July-August: Summer vacation (school holidays)

-• September-October: Chuseok (Korean Thanksgiving, 3-5 days, varies each year)
+• September-October: Chuseok (Korean Thanksgiving, 3-4 days, dates vary each year)

 Tourist Information